torvalds/linux/Documentation/virt/kvm/api.rst

 :Architectures: s390
 :Parameters: none

-With this capability enabled, all illegal instructions 0x0000 (2 bytes) will be intercepted and forwarded to user space.
+With this capability enabled, the illegal instruction 0x0000 (2 bytes) will be intercepted and forwarded to user space.
 User space can use this mechanism e.g. to realize 2-byte software breakpoints.
 The kernel will not inject an operating exception for these instructions, user space has